Polynomial Functors of Modules

 \epigraph{\begin{vverse}[Och när jag stod där gripen, kall av skräck] Och när jag stod där gripen, kall av skräck \\ och fylld av ängslan inför hennes tillstånd \\ begynte plötsligt mimans fonoglob \\ att tala till mig på den dialekt \\ ur högre avancerad tensorlära \\ som hon och jag till vardags brukar mest. \vattr{Harry Martinson, \emph{Aniara}} \end{vverse}}

-\begin{argument} We introduce the notion of \emph{numerical functors} to generalise Eilenberg \& Mac Lane's polynomial functors to arbitrary base rings.
-After shewing how these functors are encoded by modules over a certain ring, a characterisation of \emph{analytic functors} is given.
-The article culminates in the \emph{Polynomial Functor Theorem}, recording a precise criterion for a numerical (or polynomial) functor to admit a strict polynomial structure in the sense of Friedlander \& Suslin.
+\begin{argument} We introduce the notion of numerical functors to generalise Eilenberg \& MacLane's polynomial functors to modules over a binomial base ring.
+After shewing how these functors are encoded by modules over a certain ring, we record a precise criterion for a numerical (or polynomial) functor to admit a strict polynomial structure in the sense of Friedlander \& Suslin.
+We also provide several characterisations of analytic functors.

 \MSC{Primary 16D90.
 Secondary 13C60, 18A25.} \end{argument}